lyteword/kjv/john/chapter-18.md

 <sup>3</sup> Judas then, having received a band *of men* and officers from the chief priests and Pharisees, cometh thither with lanterns and torches and weapons.

-<sup>4</sup> Jesus therefore, knowing all things that should come upon him, went forth, and said unto them, Whom seek ye ?
+<sup>4</sup> Jesus therefore, knowing all things that should come upon him, went forth, and said unto them, Whom seek ye?

 <sup>5</sup> They answered him, Jesus of Nazareth.
-Jesus saith unto them, I am *he* .
+Jesus saith unto them, I am *he*.
 And Judas also, which betrayed him, stood with them.

 <sup>6</sup> As soon then as he had said unto them, I am *he*, they went backward, and fell to the ground.

-<sup>7</sup> Then asked he them again, Whom seek ye ?
+<sup>7</sup> Then asked he them again, Whom seek ye?
 And they said, Jesus of Nazareth.

-<sup>8</sup> Jesus answered, I have told you that I am *he* : if therefore ye seek me , let these go their way :
+<sup>8</sup> Jesus answered, I have told you that I am *he*: if therefore ye seek me, let these go their way:

 <sup>9</sup> That the saying might be fulfilled, which he spake, Of them which thou gavest me have I lost none.

 <sup>10</sup> Then Simon Peter having a sword drew it, and smote the high priest’s servant, and cut off his right ear.
 The servant’s name was Malchus.

-<sup>11</sup> Then said Jesus unto Peter, Put up thy sword into the sheath : the cup which my Father hath given me , shall I not drink it ?
+<sup>11</sup> Then said Jesus unto Peter, Put up thy sword into the sheath: the cup which my Father hath given me, shall I not drink it?

 <sup>12</sup> Then the band and the captain and officers of the Jews took Jesus, and bound him,